MikelBazelli/Cinema_Website/README.md

 ## How to run

-Download and extract the .zip folder.
-Then, navigate to the notes.txt file for guidelines on how to use the website. prototype>notes>notes.txt
+Download the files, then navigate to the notes.txt file for guidelines on how to use the website. prototype>notes>notes.txt